-Future Professional Schedule Breaks Lunch Dinner 7.5 hours per day 10 min.in the morning & 10 min. in the afternoon 30 min.
-N/A 10 hours per day 10 min.in the morning & 10 min. in the afternoon 30 min.
+Student Schedule Breaks Lunch Dinner 7.5 hrs./day 10 min. in the morning & 10 min in the afternoon 30 min.
+N/A 10 hrs./day 10 min. in the morning & 10 min in the afternoon 30 min.
 30 min.

-- 13. Documentation of time: Future Professionals may not leave the school premises during regular hours. - a.
-Future Professionals who leave the school premises for more than 10 minutes or those who leave early must document their time by clocking out on the time clock.

-b.
-4-Day Future Professionals must clock out on the time clock for lunch for 30 min. for lunch every day.
-3-Day Future Professionals much clock out for lunch and dinner.
-Students will not receive credit for the hour it they fail to clock in/out for lunch.

-- 14. Future Professionals can not check-in or out for another Future Professionals. - 15.
-Future Professionals can not ask others to check-in or out for them.
+- 12. Documentation of time: Students may not leave the school premises during regular hours without an instructor's permission. - a.
+Students who leave school premises for more than 10 minutes or those who leave early must document their time by clocking out on the time clock. - b.
+4 Day students must clock out on the time clock for lunch for 30 minutes every day, 3 Day students must clock out for lunch and dinner.
+Students will not receive credit for the hour if they fail to clock in/out for lunch. - 13.
+Students may not clock in or out for another student. - 14.
+Students must keep a record of all services each day on the "worksheet" which must be completed daily and turned in every month. - 15.
+Theory Class: The school requires a Future Professional to complete all theory hours as part of their graduation requirements.
+Refer to the graduation requirements.